-What Is The Role Of An Attorney In Credit Reporting Error Cases?
+What Is The Role Of Credit Reporting Error Attorney?

 The role of an attorney is really two parts.
 Initially, the attorney can help to give guidance on how to make an initial dispute of erroneous information on a credit report.
 That dispute will go to each of the three credit bureaus, who in turn should review that information with the company that provided it.
 In the event that the credit bureaus do not correct erroneous information, then the attorney would go on to the second stage, which would be to file a lawsuit against the appropriate parties.